maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 `HibernateJpaVendorAdapter` exposes `Session(Factory)` as `EntityManager(Factory)` extension interface by default (following Hibernate ORM 5.2+).

+`TransactionSynchronization` extends the `Ordered` interface by default now, as a replacement for the deprecated `TransactionSynchronizationAdapter`.
+As a consequence, `@Order` annotations on synchronization instances - which were not officially supported despite effectively working since 4.2 - do not work anymore.
+Synchronization objects are low-level callback objects, please express any attached order with a programmatic `getOrder` implementation.

 Reactive transactions consistently roll back on a Reactive Streams cancel signal now, preventing partial commits for common datastore transactions.

 ### Web Applications